victornguyen75/Keylogger-Decryption/README.md

 # Keylogger-Decryption
-Decrypts the messages gathered by the keylogger
+Decrypts the messages gathered by the keylogger.